ZYChimne/Beautiful-Languages/README.md

 * As you grow older, you’ll see white men cheat black men every day of your life, but let me tell you something and don’t you forget it—whenever a white man does that to a black man, no matter who he is, how rich he is, or how fine a family he comes from, that white man is trash.
 * People in their right minds never take pride in their talents.
 * It was times like these when I thought my father, who hated guns and had never been to any wars, was the bravest man who ever lived.
-* Mockingbirds don’t do one thing but make music for us to enjoy.
-They don’t eat up people’s gardens, don’t nest in corncribs, they don’t do one thing but sing their hearts out for us.
-That’s why it’s a sin to kill a mockingbird.
 * With him, life was routine; without him, life was unbearable.
 * Real courage is when you know you're licked before you begin, but you begin anyway and see it through no matter what.
 * You just hold your head high and keep those fists down.
 No matter what anybody says to you, don't you let 'em get your goat.
 Try fighting with your head for a change.